MooMooHorse/moomoohorse.github.io/docs/_posts/2023-03-19-vfs-dio-pagecache.md

 ### So, what's VFS?

-1. For VFS, our destination (storage) is memory, can we use page cache, isn't that redundant?
+- For VFS, our destination (storage) is memory, can we use page cache, isn't that redundant?

 While it may seem redundant to use the page cache when writing to memory, it is actually an important part of the kernel's I/O subsystem and provides a consistent and efficient interface for managing memory pages, regardless of where they are stored.

-- More importantly, VFS doesn't handle the storage device directly.
+* More importantly, VFS doesn't handle the storage device directly.

-- Wait what?
+Wait what?

-2. so what's the target device for VFS, memory or disk?
+- So what's the target device for VFS, memory or disk?

 he target device for VFS depends on the specific filesystem that is being used.
 In general, VFS provides a uniform interface for accessing different types of filesystems, including those that use disks as their target storage device (e.g. ext4) and those that use memory (e.g. tmpfs).